KevinKoboriResearch/dart_tdd_clean_architecture_solid_design_patterns/documents/requirements/remote_authentication/remote_authentication_use_case.md

 > ## Success Case
 1. ✅ system validates data
 2. ✅ system makes a request for the url of the login api
-3. system validates the data received from the api
+3. ✅ system validates the data received from the api
-4. system delivers user account data
+4. ✅ ssystem delivers user account data

 > ## Exception - Invalid URL
 1. ✅ system returns an unexpected error message